 Holding the gun confirmed all the positive visual impressions and revealed more good things.
 I could positively click the thumb safety on and off without having to change my shooting grip.
 That's a sign of great ergonomic planning and something you don't always see on a handgun, particularly a micro-compact.
 There was a relief cut at the rear of the trigger guard where it joined the frame that permitted a slightly higher grip.
 It put my hand closer to the bore axis for better muzzle control.
 Moreover, it allowed me to fit both my middle and ring finger on the grip frame, something I really appreciated when the shooting started.

-Composed for Carry The Solo's frame is machined from 7075-T6 aircraft-grade aluminum rather than molded from polymer.
+The Solo's frame is machined from 7075-T6 aircraft-grade aluminum rather than molded from polymer.
 I tested a Solo with a silver-colored frame, but Kimber also offers a version with a matte-black finish.
 Both wear Kimber's KimPro II treatment.
 The frame's lightly beveled magazine well facilitates reloading.

 With an empty magazine in place, the pistol weighs a smidgeon more than 17 ounces.
 I suspect Kimber could have shaved a couple more ounces by using a molded polymer frame, but I've fired micro-compact 9 mms with both polymer and aluminum frames, and I appreciate the slightly heavier metal.